 Posts Tagged ‘penetration testing’

-What is Penetration Testing, and Why Does My Business Need It?
+Part 1: What is Penetration Testing, and Why Does My Business Need It?
 Penetration testing, or pen testing, is a simulated cyberattack designed to identify security weaknesses in an organization’s systems, applications, and networks.
-It’s a proactive way for businesses to uncover and fix vulnerabilities before cybercriminals can take advantage, reducing the chances of data breaches and…
+It’s a proactive way to for your business to uncover and fix vulnerabilities before cybercriminals can take advantage, reducing the chances of…

 Read MoreSecurity for the SMB: Preventing a Business Nightmare